wanadev/zabbix-agent-extension-couchdb3/README.rst

 Zabbix Agent extension to monitor CouchDB 3
 ===========================================

-This is an extension for the Zabbix 4.x Agent to enable it to monitor CouchDB 3 servers.
+This is an extension (user parameter + trapper item and a template) for Zabbix 4.x (should work on Zabbix 5.x too) to monitor CouchDB 3 servers.

 Requirements